NoMoreDg/Nlogin-Steam/README.md

 1. Create a folder inside a drive (Ex.
 C:\)

 2. Drag and drop the .bat script

-3. Right click and "send to desktop" (You can also set a custom name by renaming and icon by going to properties)

-4. Open it up and do the basic setup
+3. Open it up and do the basic setup

-5. When using the menu to login just execute (Hitting E on the correct username)
+4. When using the menu to login just execute (Hitting E on the correct username)

-6. When seeing the login prompt of Steam just login normally with !"
+5. When seeing the login prompt of Steam just login normally with !"
 REMEMBER PASSWORD "! enabled
    (The script does not log any login information, it works based on a remember password feature inside steam to keep multiple tokens active)

-7. Done.
+6. Done.
 After that the only workaround to be able to login inside an account only one time it would be to Hit B inside the console to logout (wont keep any tokens inside the computer for that specific account even if you do enable remember password inside the steam login menu)

+7. To create a shortcut right-click StartNLogin.bat, select send-to, desktop (win 11 users: ight-click StartNLogin.bat, show-more-options, select send-to, desktop)

 # How to add or remove accounts?
 Open "User.cc" with any text editor (including notepad) and change the first number